Priyanka0863/Smart-Market-Insights-Using-Unsupervised-Machine-Learning/README.md

 # Smart-Market-Insights-Using-Unsupervised-Machine-Learning
-This project uses machine learning to analyze retail transactions.
-It applies KMeans clustering to group similar purchases and Apriori algorithm to find frequently bought-together products.
-Visualizations and evaluation metrics help understand customer buying patterns.
+A market analysis project using unsupervised learning to uncover customer purchasing patterns and top-selling products.
+Applied PCA for dimensionality reduction and KMeans for clustering to derive actionable insights from transactional data.terns.